 I’ve been there.
-After wasting days staring at a blank computer screen, attempting to come up with names for all of my characters, I came up with some helpful naming strategies.
-Lucky for you, I like to share.
+After wasting days staring at a blank computer screen, attempting to come up with names for all of my characters, I developed with some helpful naming strategies.
+And I’d like to share them with you!

 Using any of these methods cuts down the amount of time I spend coming up with character names and lets me get back to the actual writing.
-Next time you’re stuck and can’t decide what to name your dystopian sharpshooting heroine, try one of these ideas.
+So next time you’re stuck and can’t decide what to name your dystopian sharpshooting heroine, try one of these ideas.

 2. Use Fido and your street